-The SSU Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, Bethesda, MD 20852-4929.
+The SSU Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E Bethesda, MD 20814.
 ACOTE's phone number, c/o AOTA (301) 652-AOTA (301-652-6611), website: accred@aota.org.

+National Board for Certification in Occupational Therapy (NBCOT)

 Graduates are able to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy, Inc. (NBCOT); however, the NBCOT sets its own criteria for taking the exam, which may include questions on the applicant's criminal history.
 For more information on these limitations, you can contact NBCOT at (301) 990-7979 or email www.nbcot.org.
-After successful completion of this exam, the individual will be an Occupational Therapist Assistant, Registered (COTA).
-Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
+Passing the NBCOT Certification Exam is required in all states for licensure in order to practice.